 - You can’t forget about secure check out pages for selling offers.

-- You’ll most likely want to use an email autoresponder (pricing of one).
+- You’ll most likely want to use an email autoresponder along with WordPress.

 I can go on, in terms of membership pages, one-click upsells, order-bumps, etc.

 WordPress can have plenty more costs to it if you plan on expanding your online business.

 So which tool is going to be worth using?